-Pursuant to the application of IAS 38 "Intangible Assets", EADS assesses whether product-related development costs qualify for capitalisation as internally generated intangible assets.
+Pursuant to the application of IAS 38 "Intangible Assets", the Group assesses whether product-related development costs qualify for capitalisation as internally generated intangible assets.
 Criteria for capitalisation are strictly applied.
-All research and development costs not meeting the IAS 38 criteria are expensed as incurred in the consolidated income statement. €145 million of product-related development costs were capitalised in accordance with IAS 38 in

-2010, €97 million in 2011 and €488 million in 2012, the latter relating mostly (€366 million) to A350 XWB programme development costs.
+All research and development costs not meeting the IAS 38 criteria are expensed as incurred in the consolidated income statement. $\in$ 97 million of product-related development costs were capitalised in accordance with IAS 38 in 2011, $\in$ 488 million in 2012 and $\in$ 421 million in 2013.
+The figures for 2012 and 2013 related mostly to A350 XWB programme development costs ( $\in$ 366 million in 2012 and $\in$ 354 million in 2013).

 Capitalised development costs are generally amortised over the estimated number of units produced.
 If the number of units produced cannot be estimated reliably, capitalised development costs are amortised over the estimated useful life of the internally generated intangible asset.
 Amortisation of capitalised development costs (and impairments, if any) is mainly recognised within "Cost of sales".
-Amortisation of capitalised development costs amounted to €34 million in 2010, €116 million in 2011 and €171 million in 2012, the latter relating among others to the A380 programme and FSTA programme.
-The 2012 figure also includes an impairment of capitalised development costs at Cassidian (€74 million).
+Amortisation of capitalised development costs amounted to €116 million in 2011, €171 million in 2012 and €111 million in 2013, the latter relating among others to the A380 programme and FSTA programme.